Tatari 30 Apartment Building

 Tags

-New City Area, Residential, Contemporary arhcitecture, Apartment, Tallinn
+Residential, Contemporary arhcitecture, New City Area, Apartment, Tallinn

 Positioning a new structure into a historic settlement is a creative challenge for any architect.
 Should a pastiche of the old be preferred, or should a contemporary architectural volume be created fitting into the environment?
 Tatari district is an idyllically paradoxical suburban looking area in the heart of the city.
 The mood is mostly created by early 20th century wooden houses interspersed with modern apartment buildings.